so1omon563/cdktf-aws-s3-bucket/README.md

 ## Current limitations

-This currently creates a single S3 bucket with a few default tags that are hardcoded in the `main.ts`.
+- Currently applies few default tags that are hardcoded in the `main.ts`.

-This currently requires that you have a `variables.json` file in the root of the project that contains the required variables.
+- Currently requires that you have a `variables.json` file in the root of the project that contains the required variables.

-This currently can only use the local backend.
+- Currently can only use the local backend.
 Note that the local state files are specifically ignored in the `.gitignore` file.
 So you will need to ensure that you have a backup of your state files.

 ## Usage